 I love to race!
 I love having a goal to work towards.
 I love seeing improvement from one race to the next, even when it's small.
 I love competing in running, although in regular life I'm not nearly as competitive.
 I love the feeling of setting my sites on someone and passing them.
 I love lining up with hundreds and thousands of other runners, all with different motivations, all with the understanding that we're there to do what we love, together.
-One of my favorite running songs is "Wavin' Flag" from the 2010 FIFA World Cup.
-"When I get older I will be stronger."
+And I'm grateful for the opportunity to beat down the demons that tell me I'm not good enough, strong, enough, or tough enough.
 I'm mentally, emotionally, and physically tougher than when I started running when I was 14 and it's empowering to know that I can continue to grow stronger.

 2016 - The ultimate goals are two full marathons and a BQ.
 Learning to race a little more aggressively and to believe I'm faster than I give myself credit for.

 St. Patrick's Parade Corktown 5k, Detroit, MI - 21:34 - Badass points to EVERYONE who ran or walked this race in the pouring rain this year.
 Second in my division (F30-34)!
 So far, full marathon training can still result in fast times in shorter distances.

 Rock CF Rivers Half Marathon, Grosse Ile, MI - 1:34:30 - The race where I decided to race aggressively, trust my training, and go for it.
 The result - a F30-34 division WIN and a 2 minute PR!!!
 Go for it, kids!
 What's the worst that can happen?
 Once again, an extremely well-executed race.
 Great course, not crowded, great crowd support.
 You get to run through an airport hanger!
 Nice weather (especially for Michigan in mid-March).
 Awesome race shirts, medals, and gloves and a sweet division win PEWABIC TILE!
 DELICIOUS cookies at the end, and everything supports the Rock CF Foundation.